2023 Best Allied Health Services Associate Degree Schools in Maryland

 Top 10 Best Allied Health & Medical Assisting Services Associate Degree Schools

 Our 2023 rankings named Howard Community College the best school in Maryland for allied health and medical assisting services students working on their associate degree.
-Located in the midsize city of Columbia, HCC is a public school with a medium-sized student population.
+Located in the midsize city of Columbia, HCC is a public college with a medium-sized student population.

 After completing their Associate Degree, medical assisting graduates from HCC carry an average student debtload of $21,113.